hagege/child_themes/spacepress-wp/readme.txt

 === Images ===
 All images used in this theme have been created by our team.
 License: CC0 https://haurand.com

+== Installation ==

+Before you start, make sure you're running WordPress 6.4 or later.

+1. Start by downloading the theme.
+2. Go to "Appearance -> Themes -> Add New"
+3. Upload the ZIP.
+4. Activate the theme.

 === Fonts ===
 Lexend - https://lexend.com